isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1172.md

 ---
-title: 'Encrusting Machine'
+title: 'Vertical Carousel'
 permalink: /productivity-solutions-grant/solutionrepo/solution1172
 ---

-## Encrusting Machine
+## Vertical Carousel

 ## Overview

 **Description**

-An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
-The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
-It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability
+Vertical storage and retrieval system designed to save floor space, maximise vertical space for inventory storage and improve productivity for goods picking.
+The Carousel consists of carriers that rotate vertically and deliver stored inventory (e.g. spare parts, small parcels, electronic components) to the operator on the ground.

-Cost of equipment capped at $25,000 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)